 14.2 Notice and warning of disconnection

-Before disconnecting your premises, we must comply with relevant warning notice requirements and other provisions in the Rules.
-However, we are not required to provide a warning notice prior to disconnection in certain circumstances permitted by the energy laws. (for example, where there has been illegal or fraudulent use of energy at your premises or where there is an emergency or health and safety issue).
+Before disconnecting your premises, we must comply with relevant warning notice requirements and other provisions in the Rules, and in relation to safe and unhindered access only, we must use our best endeavours to contact you to arrange an appointment with you for access to your premises in addition to any warning notice.
+However, we are not required to provide a warning notice prior to disconnection in certain circumstances (for example, where there has been illegal or fraudulent use of energy at your premises or where there is an emergency or health and safety issue).

 14.3 When we must not arrange disconnection

 (a) Subject to paragraph (b), your premises may not be disconnected during the following times (‘the protected period’):